 ➡ Still trying to decide which type of RV trailer is right for you?
 Read this: Which Is Best?
 5th Wheel vs. Travel Trailer

-Overland Insurance Services reports insurance costs vary based on the RV class.
-Insurance for Class A motorhomes is the most expensive at $1,150 per year or $95.83 per month.
-A Class B runs you $1,000 per year in insurance expenses.
+Overland Insurance Services reports motorhome RV insurance costs vary based on the RV class.
+Insurance for Class A motorhomes is the most expensive at $1,150 per year or about $96 per month.
+A Class B runs you approximately $1,000 per year in insurance expenses.
 In comparison, Class C RV insurance costs and average of $900 per year.